 May be required for applicants who receive their degree from a college in a non-English speaking country.

-Applicants must provide documention that they have completed all requried immunizations prior to matriculation.
+Applicants must provide documention that they have completed all requried immunizations and the background check prior to matriculation.

 Canadian and foreign applicants will be considered for admissions beginning July 2015.
 Trancripts must be received by PharmCAS and be avaialbe for viewing on the PHARMCAS application to be considered for an admission interview.
 Canadian students must submit transcripts of all colleges attended directly to PharmCAS.
 Foreign Applicants must submit a foreign transcript evaluation directly to PharmCAS.
 All accepted students must submit an original transcript directly to the school prior to entry.
-Applicants who are selected to interview must plan to attend an on-campus interview day at our California campus.
+Applicants who are selected to interview must plan to attend an on-campus interview day at our Northern California campus.
 Please note Finanical Assistance may be limited for non-U.S. applicants.
 Personal transportation such as a vehicle will be necessary to participate in experiential education at clinical sites.

 Interview Information and tips can be found on our web site using the following link